spin311/automatedGNS3/README.md

 ###### **Other applications:**
-For web browser I used firefox as it is the best web browser.
+For web browser I used firefox as it is the best web browser. :fox_face: :1st_place_medal:

 For VNC i used tightvncserver as I had trouble getting guacamole to work.